aspnetde/MvvmNano/README.md

 <div id='xaml-support'/>
 ## XAML Support

-XAML is fully supported, take a look at the demo or this snippets.
+XAML is fully supported, take a look at the demo or these snippets.

 View Model: